jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

- This is how we need our application to look.
-There is already some interactivity with CSS alone, but we need this list to be dynamic:
+And this is how our application will look.
+There is already some interactivity with CSS alone, but we want this list to be dynamic:
  - A new task should be added when hitting \<Enter\>.
  - Clicking on a task should mark it as done.
  - Clicking on the remove symbol should remove the task.
  - We might even have time to save and load tasks from a server.

+In the next steps we'll be constructing this dynamic application.
+First in pure JavaScript, successively building up concepts and tools; up to the point we know enough to do it in a framework like React.
+It's not important if you don't pick up all the language syntax, features and nuances.
+Instead, I want you to focus on the rationale and motivation for each successive step or refactor.

 ---